nnellans/bash-guide/README.md

 > [!IMPORTANT]
 > In your code, you must define your functions first before you can call them

+Environment variables use the same naming standards as Shell variables

 ```shell
 # method 1: this is the most compatible method